 • MeetEdgar – Edgar works Twitter, Facebook and LinkedIn platforms, here you can organize your content and posts in categories to be scheduled and published on specific timings.
 The tool helps in understanding your traffic, and brings in new visitors with every post, also your queues are never empty, and Edgar uses older content and posts it at a relevant time schedule to bring in new traffic for the brand.
 Works on a monthly and yearly billing system, Edgar is a great tool for having your social media accounts in place.

-• Later – A marketing platform for Instagram posts, Later helps you ‘visually’ plan and schedule Instagram posts along with queuing Facebook, Pinterest and Twitter.
-Later can optimize workflow by syncing files from the computer, drop box and google drive with bulk uploads, labelling and organizing media and also a team-based decision on the platform.
-Later is also a great tool to analyse your target audience’ and the kind of content that will best drive brand performance.
+• Later – A marketing platform for Instagram posts, Later helps you ‘visually’ plan and schedule Instagram posts along with queuing Facebook, Pinterest, and Twitter.
+Later can optimize workflow by syncing files from the computer, dropbox and google drive with bulk uploads, labeling and organizing media and also a team-based decision on the platform.
+Later is also a great tool to analyze your target audience’ and the kind of content that will best drive brand performance.
 It curates content using hashtags and reposts relevant content based on your brand.
-A good tool for all brands that need a visual social media storytelling.
+A good tool for all brands that need visual social media storytelling.

-• Kissmetrics– Kissmetrics helps you analyse customer behaviour and track potential customers so you can make decisions about how you want to target your audiences, and what content would help you make an impact on the sales.
+• Kissmetrics– Kissmetrics helps you analyze customer behavior and track potential customers so you can make decisions about how you want to target your audiences, and what content would help you make an impact on the sales.
 The tool helps you identify which of the marketing techniques and campaigns you’ve used for your business are effectively impactful.
-The feature of engagement metrics is such that you can improve the user engagement with your business digitally along with remarketing relevant campaigns for targeted users.
+The feature of engagement metrics is such that you can improve user engagement with your business digitally along with remarketing relevant campaigns for targeted users.

 • DaPulse– DaPulse is a project management tool that helps you create project boards, and collaborate with team members on the web assigning them tasks and deadlines along with updating the status’ of the tasks assigned.
 This tool helps you keep track of where things are at for every project, and are a good way to connect with clients, team members and others, especially if they are across the globe and work around the clock.
 The feature that we really like the most is the fact that it is a visual management tool, which makes it very effective to use.